steinbrueckri/ktorio.github.io/servers/features/static-content.md

 ## Handling Errors

-If the requested content is not found, a `FileNotFoundException` is thrown.
-It should be handled in `StatusPages` with the `exception` handler to produce a corresponding `404 Not Found`, otherwise it propagates to the engine and causes a 500 Internal Server Error.
+If the requested content is not found in any route the `404 Not Found` will be produced.

 ## Customising Content Types